 Case specific information can be found via the Pennsylvania Unified Judicial System website.
 A guide to accessing information is available here.

 Restitution in PA Task Force

-As part of the taskforce recommendations, the PA Board of Probation and Parole formed a Restitution Subcommittee to encourage and enhance the collection and enforcement of restitution among those on supervision.
+As a part of the task force recommendations, the PA Parole Board formed a Restitution Subcommittee to encourage and enhance the collection and enforcement of restitution among those on supervision.
 A tip sheet was created - and adapted for county probation – to assist agents and officers in restoring crime victims to the greatest financial extent possible.

 Read more on OVA’s restorative justice services here.